hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 ### Compute Mesh

 In the **Object Browser**, extend (un-collapse) the new *Mesh* block, right-click on *Mesh_Hn_1*, and click on **Compute**.

+{% include image.html file="salome/mes-13-start-compute.png" max-width="693" alt="telemac salome compute mesh menu" %}

 This will automatically also compute all sub-meshes.
 After the successful computation of the mesh, *SALOME-HYDRO* informs about the mesh properties in a popup window.

-{% include image.html file="salome-mesh-simple.png" alt="smesh compute 2d 3d" caption="The setup and computation of the triangular mesh in SALOME-HYDRO." %}
+{% include image.html file="salome/mes-14-end-compute.png" alt="smesh compute netgen 2d 3d" %}

-Right-click on the mesh in the *Object Browser* and click on **Show** to visualize the mesh in the viewport.
+In the view port (*VTK scene* tab), find the **-OZ** button to switch to plane view.
+If the mesh is not visible even though the computation was successful, right-click on the mesh in the *Object Browser* and click on **Show**.

-{% include image.html file="salome-mesh-only.png" alt="smesh show only" caption="The calculated mesh rendered with the Mesh module in SALOME-HYDRO's viewport." %}
+{% include image.html file="salome/mes-15-gotoOZ.png" alt="smesh show only" %}

 ### Verify Mesh